Workshop participant works to create their own Maya codex using glyphs and numbers.

 Humans have looked at the night sky for thousands of years to understand the world around us.
-Workshop participants took a journey in our Dome to see Latin American skies and listen to stories from indigenous Inca and Maya communities.
-Presentation was in both Spanish and English languages.
+During the Southern Skies Teacher Workshop, participants take a journey in a planetarium dome to see Latin American skies and listen to stories from indigenous Inka and Maya communities.

-Saturday, Sept.
-30, 2023 – The Consortium in Latin American and Caribbean Studies at UNC and Duke University held a professional development workshop for K-16 educators of North Carolina.
-The workshop, Southern Skies: Stories from Latin America was led by Dr. Gabrielle Vail, a Research Collaborator in the Department of Anthropology at the University of North Carolina at Chapel Hill.
-The day featured a live bilingual (Spanish and English) dome show, Southern Skies/Cielos del Sur at the Morehead Planetarium and Science Center.
-After the show, teachers were introduced to indigenous ways of knowing through a selection of brief readings followed by a discussion.
-Dr. Vail led the participants through the history of Maya codices and explained how to read Maya numbers and calendars.
-The workshop concluded with teachers participating in a hands-on construction of their own codex based on the script from the dome show.
-All participants were provided with resources to use in their classrooms and instructions for recreating the lessons with their students.
+The Consortium in Latin American and Caribbean Studies at UNC and Duke University offers a professional development workshop for K-16 educators of North Carolina once a year.
+The workshop, Southern Skies: Stories from Latin America is led by Dr. Gabrielle Vail, a Research Collaborator in the Department of Anthropology at the University of North Carolina at Chapel Hill.
+Teachers experience a live bilingual (English and Spanish) dome show, Southern Skies/Cielos del Sur at the Morehead Planetarium and Science Center.
+All participants are provided with resources to use in their classrooms and instructions for recreating the lessons with their students.
 This workshop aligns to several curriculum standards set by the North Carolina Department of Public Instruction.

 Workshop participant annotates their noteir notes about Maya glyphs and numbers.